orstavik/JoiComponents/book/chapter6/Pattern7_PolyfillLoader.md

 ## How to load a polyfill async?
 When you load your polyfill async, you loose control over when the polyfill becomes available.
-This means that all functions in your web app that relies on the polyfilled APIs being available must be queued, you must find out when your polyfill is ready, and then triggered *after* this point.
+This means that if another function in your web app relies on the polyfilled APIs, this other function must be:
+1. queued until
+2. the polyfill has loaded, and only then
+3. triggered.

 To set this up, we use the QueAndRecallFunctions pattern from the previous chapter.
-This functions que is added to global `window.polyfill` object/micro-framework, so that it is reachable from all other scripts.
+This functions que is added to global `window.polyfill` object/micro-framework.
+This framework **must be global** so that it can be reached from other scripts.

-Some of the polyfills, such as HTMLTemplate and customElements polyfill, also needs to attach their own custom functions to this framework.
+Some of the polyfills (ie. HTMLTemplate and customElements), also needs to attach their own custom functions to this framework.
-This is done using the SuperFun pattern.
+For this we use the SuperFun pattern.

-All functions that require polyfill support should be run via this que using `polyfill.ready()`.
+To place a function that depends on polyfill support being loaded in the que, we wrap the function call inside a global function called `polyfill.ready()`.
-This resembles the design of good old JQuery `$.ready()`.
+This function resembles the good old JQuery `$.ready()`.
-*After* the polyfills are loaded (or native support has been verified), the que behind `polyfill.ready` can be flushed.
+*After* the polyfills are loaded (and/or native support has been verified), the que behind `polyfill.ready` can be flushed.
-If you want, you can add additional timing criteria such as waiting for "DOMContentLoaded" to batch the web component processes.
-Attention: It is not a problem to call `polyfill.runWhenReady()` more than once.

 ### Example: PolyfillLoader